 - Property damage to your vehicle

 You also may be eligible for non-economic damages following a car crash in which you suffer injuries.
-These losses are not bills or specific amounts of money that you must pay because of a wreck.
-Instead, these losses are significant consequences of the accident and your injuries.
+These losses are not bills or specific amounts of money that you must pay because of an accident.
+Instead, these losses are for significant consequences of the accident and your injuries.

 While it can be difficult to place an exact price tag on these losses, they still are major losses that result from an accident in which you suffer major injuries.
 If you are in this situation, an Indiana car accident lawyer may be able to assist you.